kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Compile-Time Dependency Injection Is More Than Code Generation
+## Compile-Time Dependency Injection Is More Than Code Generation { #compile-time-dependency }

 Dependency injection is the clearest example.